 Breast milk is the best possible food to help your baby develop and grow.
 It contains antibodies, live cells, and other substances to help protect your baby from infection and illness.

-When you’re breastfeeding, it’s important to store your breast milk safely to keep your baby safe and ensure they’re getting all the nutrients they need.
-Follow our guide on how to store expressed milk and learn how to safely heat it, too.
+If you choose to express your breast milk, it’s important to store your breast milk safely to keep your baby safe and ensure they’re getting all the nutrients they need.

 Storing Expressed Breast Milk

 Breast milk is suitable for storing due to its antibacterial properties, which help it to stay fresh and discourage the growth of bacteria.
 When you’re expressing breast milk, it’s particularly important to store it in the right type of container to avoid contamination – we recommend our Breast Milk Storage Bags or Bottles.
 Remember that shouldn’t be filled to the top, always leave at least 2.5cm of space to allow the milk to expand as it freezes.

 Breast milk should be stored somewhere cool as soon as it has been expressed.
 It is best to avoid storing the milk in the fridge door due to temperature control.
 Instead, store it in the coldest part of the refrigerator, usually at the back of a shelf.

 Breast milk should be stored in plastic bags or breast milk bottles as soon as it has been expressed.
 However, keep in mind to not add body temperature breast milk into already chilled expressed breast milk unless it’s a very small amount.

 It is best to avoid storing the milk in the refrigerator door due to temperature control.
 Instead, it’s best to store it in the coldest part of the refrigerator, which is at the back of the shelf that is just above the vegetable compartment.

 How Long Does Breast Milk Last in the Fridge?